- Michael Thompson

 So please don’t say, “Come on, you never want to hang out.” or “Just a few more minutes.”
 It does our head in.
-Telling us to just say the code “blueberry pancakes” when we are ready to leave, however, doesn’t.
+Instead, tell us to just say the code “blueberry pancakes” when we are ready to leave.
+That will make our eyes light up.

 “Only losers stay home on Friday night.”